-Marketers often talk about being a brand leader as if it is one thing.
-But there are many different ways that a brand can distinguish itself in a marketplace.
+Marketers often talk about brand leadership as if it is one thing.
+But there are many different brand leadership strategies that a brand can use to distinguish itself in a marketplace.
 The critical decision for brand owners is deciding how you will lead and why that will work.

 It’s tempting to see a struggling brand or business as one mass of people, and to believe that underperformance is spread evenly across the organisation.
 That’s seldom the case.